loadtest4j/loadtest4j-wrk/README.md

 </dependency>
 ```

-Then install the `wrk` command line executable, and make it available on your `$PATH`.
-If you have Homebrew then just do
+Then install the `wrk` command line executable, and make it available on your `$PATH`:

- `brew install wrk`.
+- With Homebrew: run `brew install wrk`.
+- Without Homebrew: check out the installation method in `.travis.yml`.

 ## Usage